onderic/real-time-chat-django-vue-js/README.md

 - [License](#license)

 ## Project Description
-    This project is a real-time chat application where users can communicate with each other in real-time.
+    This project is a real-time chat application where users can communicate with each other in real-time

 ## Features